parthcodes/Zappos_API_use_case/README.md

 2. Scheduled_Check.php : This file is deployed on the server that has CronJob function & Email send function.
 Which will check the database at set interval and notify the user via email.
+This file have following functions.

+- cron job on the database.
+- Zappos search API.
+- JSON data parsing.
+- Send Email to users.